kokoeverest/Automatic-time-lapse-creator/README.md

 # with the add_sources method
 bulgaria_webcams = TimeLapseCreator()
 bulgaria_webcams.add_sources(sources_list)

+# if you try to instantiate a new TimeLapseCreator with a single Source, it will raise an InvalidCollectionException
+# for example:
+pleven_hut_webcam = TimeLapseCreator(pleven_hut_source)
+# output:
+Traceback...:
+...in validate_collection
+    raise InvalidCollectionException(
+src.automatic_time_lapse_creator.common.exceptions.InvalidCollectionException: Only list, tuple or set collections are allowed!

 # start the collection of the images with the execute() method
 bulgaria_webcams.execute()